kylewlacy/lochnes/README.md

 ![𝕃𝕆ℂℍℕ𝔼𝕊](./assets/lochnes.png)

-This is a toy NES emulator in Rust, which uses generators for control flow. **NOTE:** It uses nightly features (check commit history to see working versions of `rustc` in case something breaks)
+This is a toy NES emulator in Rust, which uses generators for control flow.
 I wrote a blog post going over some of the implementation details here: https://kyle.space/posts/i-made-a-nes-emulator/

+**NOTE:** Lochnes uses nightly features!
+The project is pinned to a specific working nightly version of Rust in `rust-toolchain.toml`.
+Rustup should ensure that an appropriate version of Rust is installed when building or running the project from the repo root.

 ## Compatibility